Dineshreddy1357/Automated_Photo_Manager/README.md

 # Automated_Photo_Manager
-Automated_Photo_Manger is a tool, which can be used to segregate blur, duplicate images &amp; original good images, out of hundreds of photos.
+Automated_Photo_Manger is a tool, which can be used to segregate blur, duplicate images &amp; original good images, out of hundreds of photos. by using OpenCV techniques like Laplacian transform, Hashing and Hamming distamce.